 Definitely a different way to play a role-playing game.
 Its uniqueness may very well become popular but I feel it will be more of a niche game for some who do appreciate detail.

-We break from Tabletop RPGs vs Video RPGs vs Play By Post RPGs vs Text RPGs to share caption from days of old:
+We rest Tabletop RPGs vs Video RPGs vs Play By Post RPGs vs Text RPGs to share scoop from yesteryear:

-Today is: 18th January (GMT), in history on the 18th of January, 1997 AD the following death happened:
+Today is: 18th June (GMT), in history on the 18th of June, 1975 AD the following event happened: